Michael Wigston

-Air Chief Marshal Sir Michael Wigston, KCB, CBE (born 25 February 1968) is the senior officer in the Royal Air Force, serving as Chief of the Air Staff since 26 July 2019.
+Air Chief Marshal Sir Michael Wigston, KCB, CBE (born 25 February 1968) is a former senior officer in the Royal Air Force, who served as Chief of the Air Staff from 26 July 2019 until 2 June 2023.
 He previously served as Assistant Chief of the Air Staff from 2017 to 2018, and Deputy Commander (Personnel) and Air Member for Personnel and Capability from 2018 to 2019.

 Early life and education

 Wigston was born on 25 February 1968.
 He was educated at Friars School, a comprehensive school in Bangor, Wales.
 He studied engineering science at Oriel College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1992: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.
-He later attended King's College London, graduating with an MA degree in defence studies in 2004.
+He later attended King's College London, graduating with a Master of Arts (MA) degree in defence studies in 2004.